CloudifySource/cloudify-recipes/services/postgresql/README.md

 Synopsis
 --------

-This folder contains a service recipe for Redis, which is an open source, advanced key-value store.
+This folder contains a service recipe for PostgreSQL, which is a powerful, open source object-relational database system.

 * Note that this recipe is under construction.
 We will test it and release it asap.